 Stem Cell Treatment Gives Mother-of-three a New Lease of Life

-After being diagnosed with multiple sclerosis and being given the news that she was going to be spending the rest of her life in a wheelchair, Jodi Jackson was then told she only had ten years to live.
+After being diagnosed with multiple sclerosis, Jodi Jackson was then told she was going to be spending the rest of her life in a wheelchair.

 In March last year, Ms Jackson, 41, was diagnosed with MS and doctors told her she would have to use a wheelchair within the year and would be facing palliative care.